-The friendly ties created on the pitch extended into politics.
+The friendly ties created on the pitch between Iceland and Germany had now extended into politics.

-Althing (Parliament) decided to assume the duties previously managed by the Danish King, hence it would form its own foreign policy.
+The Icelandic Althing (Parliament) decided to assume the duties previously managed by the Danish King.
+Hence it would form its own foreign policy.

 The British, perceiving the dangers, now attempted a relationship with Iceland.
 It was too late.

 Forced to defend and protect its western sea coast, the British military began lurking just off the coast of Iceland, sinking German ships.

 When it was more than evident that Iceland was not on the side of the Allies, Britain invaded Iceland.

 On the 10th of May, 1940 746 Royal Marines landed.
 This was followed by others until there were over 25,000 British troops in Iceland.

 Unable to defend itself, not wishing to be colonised by the British, on July 7 1941, Iceland invited the United States, (which was not officially in the war) to take on its Defense.

 As America and Iceland were officially neutral the stationing of American troops could not be seen as partisan.